Mathieu-Desrochers/Scheme-Experimentations/documentation/infrastructure/list.md

     identity

 __result__
-The element that has the minimum value
+The element that has the minimum value.

     1